RupenWorks/Game-of-Thrones-Personality-Matcher/README.md

 # Game-of-Thrones-Personality-Matcher
-Game of Thrones Personality Matcher is a web-based application built with Streamlit that allows users to select their favorite character from the Game of Thrones series and receive a recommended character that closely matches their personality based on t-SNE clustering.The app fetches data from an API to display character images, creating an engaging and visually appealing experience for users.
+This project is a web-based application built with Streamlit that allows users to select their favorite character from the Game of Thrones series and receive a recommended character that closely matches their personality based on t-SNE clustering.
+The clustering is derived from analyzing the characters' dialogues, identifying shared patterns and similarities between their spoken words.
+By comparing how similar characters express themselves, the app provides an engaging experience where users can explore character connections in a unique way.

-## Game of Thrones Personality Matcher

-## Game of Thrones Personality Matcher

 ![App Screenshot](Screenshot%202024-10-16%20171527.png)